momochi000/typewar/README.md

 ## DONE

+#### BUG: Javascript breaks on scene change
+Something going on with entities being removed from the DOM (?)
+I suspect it's because we're triggering a Remove event manually, which collides with crafty which triggers that on component removal.
+Ok, turns out I was right, it was the triggering of Remove events.
 #### Skill manager component **skill epic**
 Player has a skill manager
 Skill manager has skills (stored in a skillset)